w3c/wai-curricula/content/content-author/multimedia.md

 {% include excol.html type="middle" %}

-Description explains visual information needed to understand the content for people who don't see the video.
+Description explains visual information needed to understand the content for people who cannot see the video.

 Show examples of videos containing such description and demonstrate different approaches for providing description of visual information.
-For details. see [Description of visual information](/media/av/description/).
+For details, see [Description of visual information](/media/av/description/).

 #### Learning Outcomes for Topic

 Students should be able to:

-* define description of visual information as information (including text in the video) for people who don't see the video to understand the content
+* define description of visual information as information (including text in the video) for people who cannot see the video to understand the content
 * identify different approaches for providing descriptions of visual information, including:
   * integrated (speakers describe the relevant information)
   * narrative